Tickle Tots – Behind the Brand, Sophia Ferguson

-One of my main passions is for design, and I was soon itching to add to the products we had to offer.
-I created a wet bag that was new to the market with two pockets and a detachable mesh bag inside, as well as a hybrid nappy, the Tickle Tots Two – both of which were greeted by parents with enthusiasm.
-I taught myself surface pattern design to create my own prints that were unique to Tickle Tots – drawing on my own rural upbringing in Shropshire for inspiration.
+One of my main passions is design, and I was soon itching to add to the products we had to offer.
+Firstly I created a wet bag that was new to the market with two pockets and a detachable mesh bag inside.
+Then our hybrid nappy, the Tickle Tots Two – both of which were greeted by parents with enthusiasm.
+I taught myself surface pattern design to create my own prints that were unique to Tickle Tots.
+My inspiration was draw from my own rural upbringing in Shropshire.
 All inhouse prints are hand drawn and painted before being digitised.

-With so many product possibilities and a growing list of exciting prints in the pipeline, I am looking forward to 2018 and the opportunities it will bring for Tickle Tots whilst building awareness of the devastating impact of disposable single use items have on the environment, in particular plastics.
+With so many product possibilities and a growing list of exciting prints in the pipeline, I am looking forward to 2018 and the opportunities it will bring for Tickle Tots.
+Building awareness of the devastating impact of disposable single use items have on the environment, in particular plastics will be key.